Plasma model and Drude model permittivities in Lifshitz formula: The averaged anti-commutator-commutator relation for Hamiltonian systems

-in terms of the averaged values of the retarded commutator of these operators, i.\ e., in terms of the retarded Green function.
+via the averaged values of the retarded commutator of these operators, i.e., in terms of the retarded Green function.
 For the sake of completeness we define at once the retarded and advanced Green functions